kevin-chalmers/set08103/lectures/lecture04/README.md

 Netflix and Spotify have a business model based on fast delivery.
 Movie and music piracy were major problems in the early 2000s.
 The belief was price was a problem.
 But when Netflix and Spotify offered instant access to large catalogues, people paid for the service.
 The *free* piracy route shrank.

 Netflix and Spotify deliver movies and music as fast as possible.
-As faster (slightly) than the pirates.
+Faster (slightly) than the pirates.
 And people are happy to pay for it.

 ### Tool 10: Pull Systems